 What Is A Sleep Positioner?

 Sleep positioners come in two forms.
 One has a flat mat with soft wedges on either side.
 The other looks similar but has a slight incline to keep your baby in an upright position.
 You can simply place these specialty products in your baby’s crib or your bed (if you are co-sleeping).
 Sleep positioners are also marketed as a safety measure against Sudden Infant Death Syndrome (SIDS).
 In fact, the American Academy of Pediatrics does not recommend the use of sleep positioners as it can cause death due to suffocation in babies.
 But many parents still swear by it!

 Is It Safe To Use A Sleep Positioner For Babies?

 Parents seem to have taken to sleep positioners with frenzy.
-But the US Consumer Product Safety Commission warns against its usage.
+But the US Consumer Product Safety Commission and FDA warns against its usage (2) (3).
 A statement released by the commission ‘urges parents to stop using sleep positioners’.
 According to reports, about 13 infant deaths have been linked to sleep positioners in the last 15 years.
 Contrary to claims, these devices may raise the risk of SIDS.
 In fact, the American Academy of Pediatrics does not recommend the use of sleep positioners.
 But many parents still swear by it!